 A rafter radiation shield must be installed where the chimney is enclosed immediately below the roof line as shown in Figure 26.
 An example of this is when the attic space of a house is being used as living space (i.e., bedroom, guestroom, etc.).
-It must also be installed when height restrictions will not allow the use of the attic insulation shield, and the chimney has been enclosed with an enclosure around the chimney.
+It must also be installed when height restrictions will not allow the use of the attic insulation shield, and the chimney has been enclosed

 Attach the support brackets to the shield (through one of the three prepunched holes), such that once the shield is installed the shield protects both the upper and lower parts of the roof joist framing.
-See Figures 23 and 26.
+Rotate the support brackets to align with the pitch of the roof while allowing the